-Unlike homes, the amount of oxygen supply is limited due to the size of the recreational vehicle, and proper ventilation when using the cooking appliance(s) avoids dangers of asphyxiation.
+Unlike homes, the amount of oxygen supply is limited due to the size of the recreational vehicle, and proper ventilation if you bring in a gas fired cooking appliance(s) avoids dangers of asphyxiation.
 It is especially important that cooking appliances not be used for comfort heating, as the danger of asphyxiation is greater when the appliance is used for long periods of time.
 Failure to comply could result in death or serious injury.